eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ### Wrapped Aspect Model

 In the case of the CDC credential, an aspect model payload will be included in the `credentialSubject` field from the verifiable credential.

+The aspect model `semanticId` **MUST** be referenced as a root attribute in the credential.
+In this way it is easy to know which aspect model is wrapped in the `credentialSubject`.

 For enabling the **semantic context** in the credential when it is expanded, using the [simple-wallet](./simple-wallet/README.md) `/context` any SAMM Aspect Model JSON Schema can be converted into a fully functional JSON-LD Context Schema.